vruusmann/blog/_posts/2019-02-26-jpmml_evaluator_api_tracing_reporting_predictions.md

 Evaluator reportingEvaluator = evaluatorBuilder.build();
 ```

-The reporting Value API captures the computation in Mathematical Markup Language (MathML) representation.
+The reporting Value API captures the computation in the Mathematical Markup Language (MathML) representation.
 MathML is an XML dialect, which can be rendered as image, or translated to other data formats and representations such as LaTeX, or R and Python language expressions.

 When the reporting Value API is activated, then target field value(s) shall be complex objects that implement the `org.jpmml.evaluator.HasReport` marker interface.
-This interface declares a single method `HasReport#getReport()`, which gives access to the live `org.jpmml.evaluator.Report` object.
+This interface declares a sole `HasReport#getReport()` method, which gives access to the live `org.jpmml.evaluator.Report` object.
 The `Report` class is polymorphic, and has several specialized implementation classes available.
 The simplest way to obtain the final MathML string is to invoke the `org.jpmml.evaluator.ReportUtil#format(Report)` utility method:

 ``` java
 Map<FieldName, ?> arguments = ...;